jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **Double constrictor knot, or slipped variant.**
 This binding serves well as a simple hitch.

-- **[Camel hitch.][camel-hitch]**
+- **[Steeplejack's knot.][steeplejacks-knot]**
-Consists of two double-throw half-hitches.
-Use to hitch your camel, or anywhere that your 19th-century counterpart would've used two half-hitches or a rolling hitch.
+Use in place of rolling hitch or two half-hitches.

-- **Sub-lieutenant's hitch.**
+- **[Safety-belt hitch.][safety-belt-hitch]**
-When the camel hitch is tied around the standing part, it forms a secure adjustable loop.
-Use in place of midshipman's hitch to tie down an aircraft or to tension a guyline.
-Sub-lieutentant is the rank directly above midshipman in the Royal Navy, so I consider this an apt name for this improvement upon the midshipman's hitch.
+Use in place of midshipman's hitch to tie down an aircraft or tension a guyline.

-I just made that one up.
-You're welcome.
-{:.tangent}

 - **Trucker’s hitch (fixed-loop variant, securely locked).**
 Everybody ties this differently.
 Here's one that stays put.
 Make a fixed upper loop (e.g. alpine butterfly).
 Pass the end around an object and through the upper loop.
-Then tie a camel hitch around the resulting lower loop and cinch it tight.
+Then tie a steeplejack's hitch around the resulting lower loop and cinch it tight.

 ![][truckers-hitch-photo]
 *A secure trucker's hitch*